wmbusmeters/wmbusmeters/README.md

 rtl_sdr -f 868.625M -s 1600000 - 2>/dev/null | rtl_wmbus -s | wmbusmeters --format=json stdin:rtlwmbus MyMeter auto 12345678 NOKEY | ...more processing...
 ```

-# Decoding a telegram supplied on the command line as a hex string
+# Decoding hex string telegrams

-If you have a single telegram you want decoded, you do not need to create a simulation file,
+If you have a single telegram as hex, which you want decoded, you do not need to create a simulation file,
 you can just supply the telegram as a hex string on the command line.

 ```shell